 - Clean up the source environment.

 Now click on the OK button to start the process.
 The job will then be validated and then you will see a notification of the movement in progress, followed by a success or failure notification.
 In the event of a failure, details will be provided on why the resources could not be moved.
-Usually after working through these issues you can try again.
+Usually after working through these issues, you can try again.

-Finally, you want to tidy up and delete the original resource group on the source subscription as it’s now empty and should not be used again.
-To do this go to the original resource group and click on Delete resource group button.
+Finally, you want to tidy up and delete the original resource group on the source subscription as it's now empty and should not be used again.
+To do this go to the original group and click on the Delete group button.
 You will be prompted to type in the name of the resource group to confirm you want to continue.

-Known Issues with Azure Microsoft Resources Migration
+Known Issues with Migrating Azure Resources

 1. How to deal with this error popping during the validation of Move “Automation account is linked to a workspace so it cannot be moved”?